coderefinery/social-coding/talk.md

 ### Is a derivative work

 - Download some code from a website and add on to it
-- Download some code from a website and use a function in your code
+- Download some code and use a function in your code
 - Changing the code
 - Extending the code
 - Completely rewriting the code